ssciwr/clang-tidy-wheel/README.md

 * The build logic is based on [scikit-build](https://github.com/scikit-build/scikit-build) which greatly reduces the amount of low level code necessary to package `clang-tidy`.
 * The `scikit-build` packaging examples of [CMake](https://github.com/scikit-build/cmake-python-distributions) and [Ninja](https://github.com/scikit-build/ninja-python-distributions) were very helpful in packaging `clang-tidy`.
 * The CI build process is controlled by [cibuildwheel](https://github.com/pypa/cibuildwheel) which makes building wheels across a number of platforms a pleasant experience (!)

-Special thanks goes to mgevaert who initiated this project and maintained it until 2021.

 We are grateful for the generous provisioning with CI resources that GitHub currently offers to Open Source projects.